uber-web/math.gl/docs/developer-guide/math/rotations.md

 ### Unit Quaternions

 "Unit quaternions" are normally the best representation for "manipulation" of 3D rotations.
-Manpulation here mainly refers to the "composition" or "addition" and interpolation of rotations.
+Manipulation here mainly refers to the "composition" or "addition" and interpolation of rotations.

 Note that unit quaternions are simply quaternions of norm (or length) equal to `1`, and while a general quaternion (as the name suggests) contains four components, a unit quaternion needs only three values to be fully specified.